UW-GAC/anvil-util-workflows/README.md

 output | description
 --- | ---
-file_report | An HTML file with check results tables | A file array with the tables after adding auto-generated columns.
+validation_report | An HTML file with validation results tables | A file array with the tables after adding auto-generated columns.
 These tables can be imported into an AnVIL workspace as data tables.
 This output is not generated if no additional columns are specified in the data model. pass_checks | a boolean value where 'true' means the set of tables fulfilled the minimum requirements of the data model (all required tables/columns present)

 ## data_table_import

 This workflow imports TSV files into AnVIL data tables.
-It does the same checks as data_model_report before import, and fails if minimum checks are not passed.
+If 'validate' is true, tt does the same checks as data_model_report before import, and fails if minimum checks are not passed.

 The user must specify the following inputs: